UKCloud/documentation/articles/vmware/vmw-faq-synchronous-protection.md

 ## General

+### Is Synchronous Protection still available?

+Synchronous Protection is no longer available as a protection option for UKCloud for VMware.
+We recommend using one of our other protection options: Journaling Protection or Snapshot Protection.
+We will continue to provide support to customers who previously added Synchronous Protection to their environment, although we would encourage considering using Journaling Protection instead.

 ### What is the ENHANCED service?

 ENHANCED was a G-Cloud 7 service level option which was subsequently replaced with the product name "Synchronous Protection".
 However, for most purposes, [Journaling Protection](vmw-sco-journaling-protection.md) is more flexible.